79° F

 Camping

 This year, Yosemite National Park has fewer reservable campgrounds compared to previous years.
-Campground reservations for Wawona, Hodgon Meadow, and sites 1–124 in Upper Pines will be reservable on the following schedule:
+The NPS will release reservations for several campgrounds on May 15 at 7 am PDT via recreation.gov as follows:

-• August 15 through September 14: reservable starting on May 15
+• North Pines: August 15 through September 14

 The NPS may release further sites if operational capacity allows.
 If additional campsites are released, the NPS will provide seven days’ notice on their website and social media channels before the campsites go on sale.
-We’ll update this blog with updates we have on this process.
+We’ll update this blog as soon as we have any updates on this process.

-Making a campground reservation in Yosemite National Park often requires planning — check out our tips and recommendations of everything you need to know about car camping in Yosemite National Park.
+Making a campground reservation in Yosemite National Park often requires planning, as reservations often sell out within minutes of being released.
+Check out our tips and recommendations of everything you need to know about car camping in Yosemite National Park.

 Backpacking